MauricioPerera/C9_Staging01_Personal_Info/README.md

 - I can refer [**the documentation of React Native**](https://reactnative.dev/docs/components-and-apis) to see **native components** and not use an html elements
 - I can refer [**the documentation of React Native**](https://reactnative.dev/docs/components-and-apis) to see examples of use **native components** and his attributes
 - I need to get used to **using component attributes**
+- I need remember **update the dependencies in the repo** when i edit this

 ## Next steps